sourcegraph/handbook/content/engineering/web/index.md

 #### Daily Slack updates

 Collaborating across timezones requires regular communication to keep each other updated on our progress, and coordinate work handoff if needed.
 We use daily Slack updates to achieve this.
+These updates are purely for coordination within the team (as opposed to for external stakeholders).

-Every day, Slackbot will post a reminder in the #web to write your daily update.
+Every day, Slackbot will post a reminder in the #web channel to write your daily update.

 **At the end of each working day**, you should post your update as a threaded response to the Slackbot message.